tokengamedev/godot-android-modules/google-play-review/README.md

 **Limitations:**

 - Sometimes nothing happens on invoking the flow:
-  It is a very common problem, please ensure you go through the google play in-app review process to understand more and work accordingly.
-It may not be code error.
+  It is a very common problem, which mostly happens due to number of review submitted limitations by Google play.
+Please ensure you go through the google play in-app review process to understand more and work accordingly.

-- No much error info for launch failure:
-  It is due to multiple reasons, and I hope to fix it soon.

 #### 2. InStore Review: